UD for Classical Armenian

 , which, in combination with the aforementioned aspectual values, define the three synthetic tenses, the Present, the Aorist, and the Imperfect.
 Sub

-defines the Subjunctve mood, which is also used to express the Future and combines with the two aspectual values.Imp
+defines the subjunctive mood, which is also used to express the Future and combines with the two aspectual values.Imp

-defines the imperative, derived from a perfective stem, and the prohibitive, derived from an imperfective stem and obligatorily combined with a prohibitive particle մի/mi.- Voice has four values,
+defines the imperative, derived from a perfective stem, and the prohibitive, derived from an imperfective stem and obligatorily combined with a prohibitive particle մի/mi; the prohibitive forms are tagged with the feature Connegative.- Voice has two values,

 Act